Available Tax Forms

 Roll number

-(1) Number of days in the year that you qualified to claim the credit for this property
+(1) Enter the number of days in the year that you qualified to claim the credit for this property.

 Line 20 plus line 21 61160 = 22